 Awesome Gang – A quick, but fun and informative, read about the latest goings on in the world of McSciFi.

 Titles, Talk, and Tipples – A fun interview with author Jude Matulich-Hall.
 For the tipples part we both drank straight vodka.
 The link here is to out takes and some tipsy fun.

-Books That Make You – a fun half hour with, the legendary, Desiree Duffy, as she and Bill discussed The Brittle Riders and all the cool weirdness that followed.
+Books That Make You – a fun half hour with, the legendary, Desiree Duffy, as she and I discussed The Brittle Riders and all the cool weirdness that followed.
 There’s even a fun story about a young lady using this bizarre tome to learn English.

 Smart Cherry’s Thoughts – An interview with, Indian V-log star, Sai Charan Paloju.
 A fun half hour look at faith, sci-fi, and Amer/Asian relations.